-When users sign in to Workspace ONE Intelligent Hub from a device, a device registration event is triggered within Workspace ONE Access.
+When users sign into the Workspace ONE Intelligent Hub app from a device, a device registration event is triggered within Workspace ONE Access.
 A request is sent to Workspace ONE UEM to pull any applications that the user and device combination is entitled to.
 The request is sent using the REST API to locate the user within Workspace ONE UEM and to place the device in the appropriate organization group.

 To manage organization groups, two options can be configured in Workspace ONE Access.

 - Map Workspace ONE UEM organization groups to domains in the Workspace ONE Access service.

 If neither of these two options are configured, the Workspace ONE Intelligent Hub app attempts to locate the user at the organization group where the REST API key is created.
 That group is the Customer group.

 Using Workspace ONE UEM Auto Discovery

 Set up Auto Discovery when a single directory is configured at a child group to the Customer Organization Group, or when multiple directories are configured below the Customer group with unique email domains.
 See Set Up Auto Discovery in Workspace ONE Access.